Academic Program Requirements for the Art Major effective starting with the Class of 2024

 - ARTT 101: Contemporary Art Practice (double-credit seminar, offered beginning Fall 2023)

-- Four credits in an art concentration must be completed before entry into an Independent Thesis Project.
+- Four credits in an art concentration must be completed before entry into an Senior Capstone.

-- ARTT 101: Contemporary Art Practice must be completed before entry into an Independent Thesis Project.
+- ARTT 101: Contemporary Art Practice must be completed before entry into an Senior Capstone.